 - Evidence From the 2008 Recession: Many companies that weathered the 2008 financial crisis did so by leveraging these government contracts.
 Data from the past shows that despite the private sector’s fiscal struggles in 2009, government contractors did fairly well.
 Despite the recession, Grant Thornton LLP’s 15th Annual Government Contractor Survey found that half of the nation’s government contractors reported increased revenues from federal government contracts.

-In this time of economic uncertainty, small or struggling businesses can still pursue government contacts to stabilize themselves.
+In this time of economic uncertainty, small or struggling businesses can still pursue government contracts to stabilize themselves.
 Winning a government contract could be the difference between a small business staying afloat or having to close down for good.
 Businesses that recognize and capitalize on government contracts won’t just survive this economic storm; they will thrive and emerge even stronger.
 For government contractors, the key is to stay optimistic and seek new government opportunities to create revenue in this environment.

 It’s critical to follow expert advice when considering what opportunities to pursue.
 With an expected recession looming, whatever direction you choose, remember that now is the time to act.
 Our team of professionals here at iQuasar can help you find the right opportunities for your business and develop compliant and high-quality RFP responses to win government contracts.